 42. Frog Leaps

 When done correctly, frog leaps are as much of a butt burner as they’re cardio torchers.
-Sitting deep into a sumo squat with your butt back and down is key to getting the explosive force you need to drive up from you heels and jump up.
+Sitting deep into a sumo squat with your butt back and down is key to getting the explosive force you need to drive up from you heels and jump off the floor.

 43. Star Jump Burpee

 Whether you love or hate burpees, this star jump is a great way to close out a Tabata or HIIT workout.
-Instead of jumping straight up, you’ll jump into a star (and seriously, you are one), extending your arms and legs away from your body.
+Instead of jumping straight up, you’ll jump into a star (seriously, you are one, so channel it), extending your arms and legs away from your body.